Local Government Elections (Referendum) Bill [HL]

 Referendum Timing

-The referendums, if held, would be conducted on the same day as the next local government elections in that area.
+The referendum must be held on the same day as the next local government elections in that area.

 Government Spending